repeatingbeats/nodebox-example/README.md

 On the host machine:
     $ curl http://localhost:8000

 Now, change something in app.js.
-Supervisor reloads the code, so you can view your changes right asway with another curl on the host.
+Supervisor reloads the code, so you can view your changes right away with another curl on the host.

 ## Acknowledgements